(714) 240-2800

 Always Treat Before You Repair

 Replacing damaged wood while an active termite infestation remains is a waste of money.
 Termites will continue eating the new wood within weeks.
 The correct sequence is always: free inspection → eliminate the infestation → clearance → repair.
-We coordinate this entire process so nothing gets missed.
+Our team handles this entire process so nothing gets missed.

 Types of Termite Damage We Repair